rhalbersma/dctl/README.md

 NOTE: in order to build and run the tests, you have to compile Boost.Test into a static library.
 Consult the [Boost Documentation](http://www.boost.org/doc/libs/1_53_0/more/getting_started/index.html) for more information.

 The unit tests build target does not have a `make clean` command.
-You can simply delete the entire build directory and run the above commands again (e.g. after you changed something in your own build system).
+You can simply delete contens of the build directory and run the above commands again (e.g. after you changed something in your own build system).
 The use of the DCTL library in your application is completely independent of the library's own unit tests.

 Roadmap
 =======